 An out-of-bounds read issue was addressed with improved input validation.
 This issue is fixed in Security Update 2022-004 Catalina, macOS Monterey 12.4, macOS Big Sur 11.6.6.
 A malicious application may be able to execute arbitrary code with kernel privileges.

-Adobe Dimension versions 3.4.7 (and earlier) is affected by an out-of-bounds read vulnerability when parsing a crafted file, which could result in a read past the end of an allocated memory structure.
+After Effects versions 25.6 and earlier are affected by an out-of-bounds read vulnerability when parsing a crafted file, which could result in a read past the end of an allocated memory structure.
 An attacker could leverage this vulnerability to execute code in the context of the current user.
 Exploitation of this issue requires user interaction in that a victim must open a malicious file.